You are here

 Interior Architecture Design (IAD)

 Dedicated to preparing future leaders and innovators in the global design community, the interior design program at Indiana State University offers a dynamic and progressive curriculum supported by top-notch facilities, frequent field trips, an active professional advisory board, and a faculty of practicing designers and scholars.

 The program is one of 189 programs worldwide to be accredited by the Council for Interior Design Accreditation.
-Additionally, the program is also accredited by the National Kitchen and Bath Design Association (NKBA), and the National Association of Schools of Art & Design (NASAD).
+Additionally, the program is also accredited by the National Association of Schools of Art & Design (NASAD).
+The program is an affiliated National Kitchen and Bath Design Association (NKBA) program.
 Program alumni can be found successfully practicing interior design from California to New York as well as abroad.

 Featured in America's Top 150 Best Buys in Higher Education, Indiana State University has been praised by the Princeton Review for its "private school feel... welcoming student body, and reputation for tolerance."
 Home to approximately 13,500 students, its attractive residential campus borders downtown Terre Haute.
 The program itself is part of the Department of Built Environment in the College of Technology.

 - To empower program graduates to become innovative, environmentally and socially conscious designers.